Avia IV - Sample Chapters from Draft 3.5

 "I don't know if this car has been modified," Avia said.

 "I'm sure it has.
 I wouldn't be surprised if I did this one myself," Brian said as he turned into the parking lot of a large electronic's store.
 He turned off the engine and triggered the button to open the trunk.

-"We're you the one driving this a few years ago?"
 Avia stepped out of the car and walked around to the trunk.

 Avia grabbed his shirt and pulled him closer.
 “Now I remember.
 You drove off with this car and called me later.”

 “Don’t even insinuate that I stole it with as many times as you’ve driven off with my car.”
 Brian kissed up her neck to her ear.
 "We will continue this after I install the security cameras."

 Locke released her arm.

 "What's going on?"
 Brian asked as he walked out of the store with a shopping cart full of electronics.